How to Clean Mold From Siding?

 Fortunately, vinyl siding is simple to clean whether you want to hire a professional or use a DIY vinyl siding cleaning method.
-You have the option to remove mold on vinyl siding with cleaners you already have at home, or completely restore your vinyl siding with an in depth pressure washing.
+You can remove mold on vinyl siding with cleaners or a soft bristle brush you already have at home.

 Regular cleaning of your vinyl siding keeps your exterior looking its best, and ensures your siding will last for decades.
 You can also clean specific areas if mold or algae is growing, or dirt or paint has stained the siding.

 Whenever you need to refresh your vinyl siding, this guide provides everything you need to know about cleaners, methods, costs, and what to avoid to make your vinyl siding look as good as new.

 Over one third of the siding installed today is vinyl, far more than other options like wood, aluminum, stucco, or brick.
 Made from PVC, vinyl is a versatile material that homeowners appreciate for being:

 - Durable – PVC vinyl is resistant to all of the common damage other siding experiences.
 It does not easily dent, warp, fade, or chip away.
 The average lifespan of vinyl siding is 60 years or more.

 - Easy to Maintain – Unlike wood siding, vinyl does not require regular repainting.
 The color is part of the vinyl itself, providing a color that will last for years without fading in sun, snow, and rain.
 The cleaning process is also simpler and less labor intensive.